buntine/p-prime-prime/CONTENT.md

 Right.
 Let's try that again in English:

 1. `λ` and `R` are programs in p″.
-2. If `q₁, q₂` is a word in p″, then so is `q₁q₂`.
-Programs can be composed.
+2. Programs can be composed.
+So, if `q₁` and `q₂` are programs in p″, then so is `q₁q₂`
-3. If `q` is a word in p″, then so is `(q)`.
-Any valid program can be iterated over - endless loops are still possible.
+3. If `q` is a program in p″, then so is `(q)`.
+So, any valid program can be iterated over (endless loops are still possible).
 This will make more sense when we get to the semantics.
 4. That's it!

 - Syntax